SJTU-DMTai/MASTER/README.md

 # Readme
 This is the official code and supplementary materials for our AAAI-2024 paper: **MASTER: Market-Guided Stock Transformer for Stock Price Forecasting**.
+[ArXiv preprint](https://arxiv.org/abs/2312.15235)

 MASTER is a stock transformer for stock price forecasting, which models the momentary and cross-time stock correlation and guides feature selection with market information.

 ![MASTER framework](framework.png)